 - More energy: Many people with depression experience fatigue or sleep problems, and the energy provided by caffeine can help them feel more alert during the day.

-- Stimulates dopamine: Caffeine stimulates dopamine, the neurotransmitter associated with pleasure, motivation, and learning.
+- Stimulates dopamine: Caffeine stimulates dopamine production in the brain, the neurotransmitter associated with pleasure, motivation, and learning.

-- Promotes gut health: Caffeine may improve the gut microbiome and mental health.5
+- Promotes gut health: Caffeine may improve the gut microbiome and mental health.4

-- Accessible and safe: Unlike other drugs, caffeine is relatively inexpensive, free, and legal.
+- Accessible and safe: Unlike other drugs, caffeine is relatively inexpensive, easy to access, and legal.
 Although it can be dangerous in high quantities, most experts agree that low-to-moderate consumption is safe.

 - Associated with social connectivity: Many people bond over coffee (at work, at home, or out with friends), and having this social attachment to caffeine may also help improve depression symptoms.